As a USC School of Music student, you’ll be studying and performing in some of the

 New York Steinway grand pianos and a Lynn Dobson Pipe Organ.

-adjacent to the School of Music and Koger Center buildings.
+School of Music and Koger Center buildings.

 String Project Building